Dara Rasmi: Early life

-Princess Dara Rasami of Chiang Mai was born on 26 August 1873 at Khum Luang in Chiang Mai, Lanna (now Northern Thailand).
-She was a daughter of King Inthawichayanon and Thip Keson of Chiang Mai.
+Princess Dara Rasami was born on 26 August 1873 at the Chiang Mai royal palace (locally called Khum Luang), Nakhon Chiang Mai, which was the tributary city state under the Siamese rule at the time.
+She was a daughter of King Inthawichayanon and Queen Thip Keson of Chiang Mai.
 Her mother was a daughter of King Kawilorot and Queen Usa.
 Princess Dara Rasami had one elder sister, Princess Chantra Sopha of Chiang Mai, who died as a child.

 As a young girl, Dara Rasami was educated in different languages and traditional royal customs.
-She was instructed in the traditional royal customs of both Lanna and Siam, and spoke Thai, Tai Yuan, and possibly English, as well.
+She was instructed in the traditional royal customs of both Lanna and Siam, and spoke Thai, Lanna, and possibly English.

 She enjoyed horse riding, and was said to be a skilled horsewoman later in life.

 To the royal palace

-As the British encroached further and further into Burma in the 1860s and '70s, Siam became concerned that England wanted to annex the Kingdom of Chiang Mai (later northern Thailand).
-In 1883 a rumor spread that Queen Victoria wanted to adopt Princess Dara Rasmi of Chiang Mai, which the Siamese saw as a British attempt to take over Lan Na.
+As the British encroached further into Burma in the 1860s and '70s, Siam became concerned that England wanted to annex Chiang Mai and other Lanna city states.
+In 1883, a rumor spread that Queen Victoria wanted to adopt Princess Dara Rasmi, which the Siamese saw as a British attempt to take over Chiang Mai.
 King Chulalongkorn then sent his brother Prince Phicit Prichakorn to Chiang Mai to propose an engagement to Dara Rasmi to become the king's concubine.
-In 1886, she left Chiang Mai to enter the Grand Palace in Bangkok, where she was given the title Chao Chom Dara Rasmi of the Chakri dynasty.
+In 1886, she left Chiang Mai to enter the Grand Palace in Bangkok, where she was given the title Chao Chom Dara Rasmi (เจ้าจอมดารารัศมี) of the Chakri dynasty.